 10 Things I Learned In My First Year of Homeschooling

-In the interest of full disclosure, the school year went nothing like I had envisioned; and certainly wasn’t the most ideal.
+In the interest of full disclosure, our first school year went nothing like I had envisioned; and certainly wasn’t the most ideal.

-The first three months with just my youngest was a rotating cycle of figuring out what would work, and by December I’d found a nice groove that seemed to work.
+The first three months with just my younger son was a rotating cycle of figuring out what would work, and by December I’d found a nice groove that seemed to work.

-Then in January, adding our oldest catapulted us back into that cycle once again, and in March I finally settled on what would become the best solution for us this year.
+Then in January, adding our older son catapulted us back into that cycle once again, and in March I finally settled on what would become the best solution for us this year.

 It wasn’t until the final month of school that I discovered a schedule that was the Goldilocks’ solution: not too much and not too little.